atc-net/atc-docs/devops-playbook/02-development-practices.md

 `REST` is an acronym for `RE`presentational `S`tate `T`ransfer and an architectural style for `distributed hypermedia systems`.

 `API` is the acronym for `A`pplication `P`rogramming `I`nterface, which is a software intermediary that allows two applications to talk to each other.
+<br /><br />

+###  What is API Design?
+Designing (also known as Modeling) your API involves describing all of the inputs and outputs across the footprint of your entire service.
+Your API design will answer questions like:

+- What are the different resources and operations available in your API?
+- How does your API authenticate requests?
+- What are the different data models associated with your service?
+- How does your API handle errors?

-There exist lot of "Best practices for REST API design" on the internet
+There exist lot of "Best practices for REST API design" on the internet.
 <br /><br />